-oughly familiarized himself with the particular type of lifearm he is using, the safe gun handling rules for loading, unloading, carrying, handling that firearm, and the rules of safe gun handling in general.
+ne is using, the safe gun handling rules for loading, unloading carrying, handling that firearm, and the rules of safe gun handling in general.

 Just by way of one example, many handgun manufacturers recommend that their handguns always be carried with the hammer down on an empty chamber.
 This is particularly true for older single-action revolvers, but applies equally to some double-action revolvers or automatic pistols.
-You should always read and refer to the instruction manual you received with your gun, or if you have misplaced it, simply contact the manufacturer for a free conv always read and fefer to the instruction manual you received with your gun, or if you have misplaced it, simply contact the manufacturer for a free copy.
+You should always read and refer to the instruction manual you received with your gun, or if you have misplaced it, simply contact the manufacturer for a free convenience.

+always read and fefer to the instruction manual you received with your gun, or if you have misplaced it, simply contact the manufacturer for a free copy.